-Rhinoplasty-Primary is not considered reconstructive and medically necessary in all other indications.
+Rhinoplasty - - primary is not considered Reconstructive and medically necessary in all other indications.

-Rhinoplasty-Secondary (CPT codes 30430, 30435, and 30450) is primarily cosmetic.
-However, it is considered reconstructive and medically necessary when all of the following criteria are present:
+Rhinoplasty - - secondary revision is primarily cosmetic Cosmetic Cosmetic.
+However, it is considered Reconstructive and medically necessary when all of the following criteria are present:

-- Required as treatment of a complication/residual deformity from primary surgery performed to address a Functional Impairment when a documented Functional Impairment persists due to the complication/deformity (these codes are usually cosmetic); and - Photos clearly document the secondary deformity/complication as the primary cause of an anatomic Mechanical Nasal Airway Obstruction and are consistent with the clinical exam; and - The proposed procedure is designed to correct the anatomic Mechanical Nasal Airway Obstruction and relieve the nasal airway obstruction by correcting the deformity or treating the complication (these codes are usually cosmetic); and - Nasal airway obstruction is causing significant symptoms (e.g., chronic rhinosinusitis, difficulty breathing); and - Obstructive symptoms persist despite conservative management for 4 weeks or greater, which includes, where appropriate, nasal steroids or immunotherapy
+- Required as treatment of a complication/residual deformity from primary surgery performed to address a Functional Impairment when a documented Functional Impairment persists due to the complication/deformity (these codes are usually cosmetic Cosmetic); and - Photos clearly document the secondary revision deformity/complication as the primary cause of an anatomic Mechanical Nasal Airway Obstruction and are consistent with the clinical exam; and - The proposed procedure is designed to correct the anatomic Mechanical Nasal Airway Obstruction and relieve the nasal airway obstruction by correcting the deformity or treating the complication (these codes are usually cosmetic Cosmetic); and - Nasal airway obstruction is causing significant symptoms (e.g., chronic rhinosinusitis, difficulty breathing); and - Obstructive symptoms persist despite conservative management for 4 weeks or greater, which includes, where appropriate, nasal steroids or immunotherapyNasal airway obstruction is causing significant symptoms (e.g., chronic rhinosinusitis, difficulty breathing); and - Obstructive symptoms persist despite conservative management for 4 weeks or greater, which includes, where appropriate, nasal steroids or immunotherapy.

-Rhinoplasty-Secondary is not considered reconstructive and medically necessary in all other indications.
+Rhinoplasty - - secondary revision is not considered Reconstructive and medically necessary in all other indications.

-Rhinoplasty- $\underline{\mathbf{T}}$ tip (CPT code 30400) is primarily cosmetic.
-However, it is considered reconstructive and medically necessary when all of the following criteria are present:
+Rhinoplasty tip is primarily cosmeticCosmetic.
+However, it is considered Reconstructive and medically necessary when all of the following criteria are present: